How Many Types of Quail Are There?

 Habitat

-Quail are found across the globe, inhabiting many different terrain and climates.
+Quail are found worldwide, inhabiting many different terrains and climates.
 They can be found in temperate and tropical regions, from forests to deserts and grasslands.
 Quail inhabit areas of Africa, Europe, Asia, the Middle East, and the Americas.

 Various species of Quail are adapted to different types of habitats.
 Over 20 other species of Quail have additional physical features and habits.
 Some of the most common species of Quail include the Japanese Quail, Bobwhite Quail, Mountain Quail, California Quail, and Gambel’s Quail.

 Each species is adapted to a specific habitat, ranging from warm and dry regions to wet and wooded areas.
-By understanding the habitat requirements of each species, it is possible to determine how many types of Quail are there in any given area.
+By understanding each species’ habitat requirements, it is possible to determine the number of types of Quail in any given area.

 Biggest Quail Breed